douglasrizzo/dodo_detector/README.rst

 Convolutional neural network detector [4]_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This detector uses TensorFlow Object Detection API.
+This detector uses the TensorFlow Object Detection API.
 In order to use it, you must either train your own neural network using their API, or provide a trained network.
 I have a concise `tutorial <https://gist.github.com/douglasrizzo/c70e186678f126f1b9005ca83d8bd2ce>`__ on how to train a neural network, with other useful links.

-The training procedure will give you the *frozen inference graph*, which is a ``.pb`` file; and a *label map*, which is a text file with extension ``.pbtxt`` containing the names of your object classes.
+After training and exporting a model using the TFODAPI, a directory called ``saved_model`` will be created, whose contents are used by *dodo_detector* to load the model into memory.
+Another file that is needed is the *label map*, which is a text file with extension ``.pbtxt`` containing the names of your object classes.

-This type of detector must be pointed towards the paths for the frozen inference graph and label map.
-The number of classes can be explicitly passed, or else classes will be counted from the contents of the label map.
+This type of detector must be pointed towards the paths of the ``saved_model`` directory and label map.
+The number of classes is inferred from the contents of the label map.

 Example on running a detector that uses the TensorFlow Object Detection API:

 .. code-block:: python

-    from dodo_detector.detection import SingleShotDetector
+    from dodo_detector.detection import TFObjectDetector
-    detector = SingleShotDetector('path/to/frozen/graph.pb', 'path/to/labels.pbtxt', 5)
+    detector = TFObjectDetector('path/to/frozen/saved_model', 'path/to/labels.pbtxt', 5)
     marked_image, obj_dict = detector.from_image(im)

 Have fun!